Text and Data Mining

 For more information please see Elsevier's Text and Data Mining Policy.

 Taylor and Francis recently updated their Terms and Conditions to permit TDM on ASU subscribed content as well as open access content, with no additional charge, provided the TDM is non-commercial in nature.
-Researchers are required to adhere to the terms and conditions outlined in the Taylor & Francis STM Model License.
+Find more information about the TDM policy at Text and Data Mining.

 Before starting TDM activity, please contact Taylor and Francis at support@tandfonline.com, with your ASU affiliation and a brief overview of your planned project.
 This is to ensure that they can provide any needed access and support.